21cmfish: Fisher-matrix framework for fast parameter forecasts from the cosmic 21-cm signal: Methods

 \subsection{Simulated 21-cm observations and uncertainties}

 As described in Section~\ref{sec:method_fisher} above, we can use the Fisher matrix to derive the lowest possible estimate of the parameter uncertainties given observations.
 In this work we generate parameter constraints from two sets of mock observations, each serving a specific purpose: \begin{enumerate} \item We validate our Fisher-matrix approach by comparing to the MCMC posterior of \citet{Park2019}.
 We use their fiducial parameters, which only includes population II star formation in atomic-cooling galaxies.
 Simulation boxes have a comoving volume of (250\,Mpc)$^3$ on a $128^3$ grid from $z=5.9-28$ following \citet{Park2019} to match the HERA observing bandwidth. \item An exploration of the updated `Evolution of Structure` (EOS21) simulation presented by \citet{Munoz2021b}\footnote{Simulation data available at: \url{https://www.dropbox.com/sh/dqh9r6wb0s68jfo/AACc9ZCqsN0SQ_JJN7GRVuqDa?dl=0}}.
 The EOS21 parameters include star formation in minihalos, and the impact of Lyman-Werner feedback and relative velocities between baryons and dark matter.
-The PopII parameters are based on those inferred by \citet{Qin2021b}, who used the \citet{PlanckCollaboration2016} electron scattering optical depth, rest-frame UV luminosity functions \citep[LFs,][]{Bouwens2015b}, dark pixel fraction \citep{McGreer2015}, and \lya\ forest optical depths \citep{Bosman2018} in their likelihood.
+The PopII parameters are based on those inferred by \citet{Qin2021b}, who used the \citet{PlanckCollaboration2016} electron scattering optical depth, rest-frame UV luminosity functions \citep[LFs,][]{Bouwens2015b}, dark pixel fraction \citep{McGreer2015}, and \lya\ forest optical depth \citep{Bosman2018} in their likelihood.
 On the other hand, the PopIII parameters are difficult to constrain with current observations, and so were chosen fairly arbitrarily.
 We note PopIII star formation in their fiducial model only dominates the total SFRD at $z\gtrsim 15$.
-Thus, the EOS21 model produces UV LFs, a reionization history and optical depths that are consistent with current observations at $z\sim6-10$.
 The simulation boxes we use have a comoving volume of (400\,Mpc)$^3$ on a $200^3$ grid from $z=5-30$. \end{enumerate}

+The fiducial parameters for these runs are given in Table~\ref{tab:fiducial_params}.
+Our motivation for choosing these sets of fiducial parameters is that they produce UV LFs, a reionization history and CMB scattering optical depth that are consistent with current observations at $z\sim6-10$, and so are thus likely to represent a reasonable parameter space for high redshift galaxy properties.
+We use $\geq (250$\,Mpc)$^3$ to ensure convergence of the power spectrum in the range $\sim0.1-1$\,Mpc$^{-1}$ which we will consider below, following \citet{Kaur2020}.
+Our resolution of $\approx 2$\,Mpc per voxel should also provide a converged power spectrum: \citet{Greig2022} demonstrated that this resolution, with a similar volume to our simulations, provides converged wavelet scattering transformation coefficients (a non-Gaussian probe, complementary to the power spectrum) for the 21-cm signal.